d-lazenby/final-project/README.md

 # Codecademy Programming with Python Immersive: final project

-This is and app I wrote for my codecademy capstone a few years ago.
+This is an app I wrote for my codecademy capstone a few years ago.
 It provides a framework for a service that allows users to rate books.

 It has quite a bit of basic functionality built in, including:
 - adding, removing and modifying users and their info (books read, average rating)